-Political.
-Asked about the climate for political films in his homeland, Rosi replies that Italy is currently one of the nations boasting the world’s most interesting documentary film makers. «Among the five nominated for the European Film Awards for best documentary, are two Italian films – mine and Pietro Marcello’s Bella e perduta.
+Asked about the climate for political films in his homeland, Rosi replies that Italy is currently one of the nations boasting the world’s most interesting documentary filmmakers. «Among the five nominated for the European Film Awards for best documentary, are two Italian films – mine and Pietro Marcello’s Bella e perduta.
 This is fantastic, as we have hardly any tradition of documentaries.
-But the neo realism impact is still noticeable, and manifests itself through a need for using reality.
-The most talented documentary film makers combine this with a filmatic expression,» he explains.
+But the neo-realism impact is still noticeable and manifests itself through a need for using reality.
+The most talented documentary filmmakers combine this with a filmmatic expression,» he explains.

 «All my films are political.
-But they are politcal by extending beyond politics. »
+But they are political by extending beyond politics. »

 Rosi was awarded another prestigious award for his last film, the Venice Film festival’s Golden Lion, which was a first for a documentary.
 The Sacro GRA portrayed six different people living along Rome’s giant ring road.

 Would you also class Sacro GRA as a political film?